 Tracey has written fiction for as long as she can remember, covering a variety of genres and subjects.
 She is currently enjoying success with her first stage play WITCH, a historical drama based on original English witch trial transcripts, which premiered in 2016 and has been performed continuously ever since.
 It has been used as Theatre In Education for Years 8 and 9 and for Exeter University undergrads, and has been included as a formal seminar in two Bristol University undergrad degree courses – “Witchcraft” and “History Outside the Box”.
 Its 75th performance was also its London premiere.

-Tracey writes a regular folklore column for the Dartmoor newspaper The Moorlander and is the researcher for The Folklore Podcast, created and run by her husband Mark.
+Tracey has previously written a regular folklore column for the Dartmoor newspaper The Moorlander, and is the researcher for The Folklore Podcast, created and run by her husband Mark.

 Currently, Tracey is working on several projects as well as the fantasy novel.
-Taking precedence at the moment is a Victorian supernatural mystery.
-Her first non-fiction, due to be published by Troy Books, extends the research she undertook when writing WITCH.
+A new non-fiction title extends the research she undertook when writing WITCH.
 She is looking forward to sharing the story of the Lyme Regis housewife whose 1687 trial inspired her, as well as exploring the themes and issues raised in the play.
-There are also a couple of children’s books in the pipeline, featuring some of the wildlife which visits her garden.
+A sequel to Who Is Anna Stenberg? is also in progress.

 Tracey is an active member of the Exeter Authors Association, an authors’ network providing support to writers and promoting a love of books and reading.